Asian box turtle

-Asian box turtles are turtles of the genus Cuora in the family Geoemydidae.
+Asian box turtles are land turtles of the genus Cuora in the family Geoemydidae.
 About 12 extant species are recognized.
 The keeled box turtle (Pyxidea mouhotii syn.
 Cuora mouhotii) is often included in this genus, or separated in the monotypic genus Pyxidea.
 Genus Cuora is distributed from China to Indonesia and the Philippines, throughout mainland Southeast Asia, and into northern India and Bhutan.

 Description

 Cuora species are characterized by a low- (e.g. Cuora pani) to high- (e.g. Cuora picturata) domed shell, which usually has three keels on the carapace.
 They are reddish, yellowish, brown, grey, and/or black in color.
 Some species have bright yellow, black, orange, or white stripes down the length of their keels.
 Their body color is highly variable and typically very bright.
 Most species show stripes of variable color down either side of their head that usually meet at the nose.

 Background

 Asian box turtles are the most heavily trafficked turtles in the world.
 They are captured and sold as food to China and to the United States as pets.
 Nancy Karraker, a University of Rhode Island associate professor, has said "Trafficking in turtles is a major issue in Southeast Asia, and it's important that we understand the key ecological roles that species like this box turtle play before it's too late".

 Different conservation organizations are taking action to prevent or slow down the extinction of these species, but in the past, most of the efforts failed due to lack of biological research regarding the history or genetic diversity of these species.